pooshanraul42/job-portfolio/README.md

-# Pooshan Raul - Mechanical Design Engineer Portfolio
+# Pooshan Raul - Mechanical Design Engineer

 ## 🔹 Professional Summary
 A detail-oriented **Mechanical Design Engineer** with expertise in **CAD modeling, FEA, CFD**, and **design validation**.
 Experienced in optimizing production processes for **automotive, energy, and industrial equipment sectors**.
 Adept at applying **data-driven solutions** to enhance performance, reduce costs, and streamline production workflows.
 Passionate about sustainable engineering and innovative design solutions.